Important information for patients and visitors

 All staff and visitors must wear face coverings or masks, use the hand gel and wash their hands more often, and maintain social distancing rules.
 When you arrive, you will be asked some questions about your appointment and whether you have any symptoms.

-We are caring for Covid-19 patients in separate, dedicated areas in our hospitals, so the right infection control measures are in place for them.
+We are caring for Covid-19 patients in separate, dedicated areas in our hospitals (known as zones), so the right infection control measures are in place for them.

 All visitors to our hospitals must wear face coverings to reduce the risk of spreading Covid-19.